Multi-Tiered Systems of Supports

 What is MTSS?

-Multi-tiered Systems of Support (MTSS) is a systematic, continuous improvement framework that ensures student success and growth by meeting their academic, social-emotional and behavioral needs.
+Multi-tiered Systems of Support (MTSS) is a systematic, continuous framework that ensures student success and growth by meeting their academic, social-emotional and behavioral needs.

 How is MTSS different than current practice?

 MTSS has three levels, or tiers, of instruction and support, all aimed at giving teachers a streamlined way to provide the best instruction to all students.

 - Tier I includes the instruction and support provided to all children.

 - Tier II serves students needing more help.
 Extra instruction and support often are provided to these children in small groups.